 Gave away the presents - called at the Drummond's not at home.
 Being tired of Brown I ordered a few clothes at Linney's - WaterlooPlace Lindow's man I recognised - Parfitts old foreman.
 Got the cast of Landseer's rabbit terriers for the smoking room.

 LInney came then Malton.
 Financial matters certainly looked fishey.
 Saw Teddy and Briggs the latter en route for Italy with Carry - Gave away some presents - People called like fun - Arranged about Mildenhall - could not get guns.
 Heard that Dick's boy was to be christened next Sunday.

 Gave checques Wisden Brown Boss - the other's had been torn up the confusion in fact - Drummond 's came - Pop got her earrings from me - Hired a breech loader for Alec at Boss's

 C.C.B. is Charles Cary Barnard who was vicar at Bigby.
-Were help with the religious element needed, presumably he could have provided it.
+Were help with the religious entries in the 1864 Almanack needed, presumably he could have provided it.
 The number 39 refers to the address in Kensington where the author of this ms. lived.
 He lived at 39 Queens Gate Terrace Kensington.
 This address no longer exists and is now part of either or both 37 or 41 Queens Gate Terrace (see photograph at the bottom bottom of page.)